Home > Solar DC Electrical Components > DC Surge Protection Device

 Specify DC Surge Protection for Your PV System

-• Risk Assessment Tool: Submit your site GPS coordinates and array configuration for a lightning risk zone assessment with recommended SPD type and installation points.
+• Risk Assessment Tool: Submit your site GPS coordinates and array configuration for a lightning risk zone assessment with recommended SPC series SPD type and installation points.

-• SPD Coordination Study: Request a cascaded SPD scheme showing UKD2 protection levels coordinated with your inverter internal SPD and AC-side surge protection.
+• SPD Coordination Study: Request a cascaded SPD scheme showing SPC series protection levels coordinated with your inverter internal SPD and AC-side surge protection.

 • Replacement Module Stock: Order spare pluggable modules with your initial shipment for 5-year on-site spares coverage without minimum order quantities.